liliarql/GoogleStore-DashBoard/README.md

 #### 3. **Ecommerce Funnel Chart**
 - Visualizes the user journey through key conversion steps (e.g., View Item → Add to Cart → Checkout → Purchase) with retention rates at each stage.
+- Second page: Offers a clear view of how users move through the purchasing funnel—from visiting the store to completing a transaction.
+It’s ideal for identifying drop-off points, weekly behavior patterns, and overall conversion effectiveness.

 #### 4. **Traffic Source Analysis**
 - Breaks down performance by **channel groupings** (Organic, Paid, Direct, Email, Social, etc.).